CONNECTION

 Your Kids Stop Being Yours in the Same Way

 The teenage and young-adult years pull a child out of the orbit you spent 15 years building together.
 The dad-as-coach-and-driver era ends, and nothing obvious replaces it right away.
 The trap is reading that distance as rejection.
+It’s not.

-It is not.
-The relationship is just changing into the one you will have for the rest of both your lives.
+The relationship is just changing into the one you’ll have for the rest of both your lives.
 Stay present without crowding.
 Be interested in their actual life, not the one you had pictured.
-And when they talk, resist the urge to immediately fix whatever they are telling you about.
+And when they talk, resist the urge to immediately fix whatever they’re telling you about.

 Your Parents Start Needing You

-Your Friendships: The Quiet Disappearing Act
+Your Friendships: The Disappearing Act

+This is the one most men don’t see until they look for it, and the numbers are worse than you think.
 According to the Survey Center on American Life, 15% of American men reported having zero close friends in 2021.
 Zero.
-That is up from 3% in 1990.
-Men who said they had ten or more close friends dropped from 40% to 15% in the same stretch.
+That’s up from 3% in 1990.
+Men who said they had 10 or more close friends dropped from 40% to 15% in the same stretch.

 Why It Fades

 Logistics plus inertia.
 The old friends moved, had kids, or just got busy.
 Reaching out starts to feel like one more thing on the list, so you put it off.
 Then you put it off again.
+Nobody plans to lose a friendship.
+It just quietly loses priority.

-How to Fix It
+How to Rebuild

 Think of two or three men whose friendship genuinely mattered.
 Message one of them this week.
 No big agenda, no apology for the silence.
 Just reach out.

-From there, build something repeatable.
-A standing call, a monthly poker night, a Saturday hike, a gym session.
+From there, build something repeatable: a standing call, a monthly poker night, a Saturday hike, a gym session.
 Anything that puts another man on your calendar on purpose.

-Men tend to bond around doing, not talking.
+Men bond around doing, not talking.
 If “catching up” feels forced, skip the coffee and do something together instead.
 The conversation follows on its own.

 Your Workplace Relationships